luminus-framework/luminus-template/README.md

 ## Async Ring Handlers

-Using async ring handlers is possible, but you'll see a blank screen, at worst without error messages.
+Using async ring handlers is possible but adds another layer of complexity.
+If things go wrong you'll see a blank screen, possibly without any error message.

-The server (undertow, jetty, ...) and every middleware used has to support async request handling.
+The server (undertow, jetty, servlet) and every middleware in the chain has to support async request handling.

 To enable: add `:async? true` to your config maps.

 Tested combinations:

-* default: needs luminus/ring-undertow-adapter 1.2.8-SNAPSHOT
-* +war: needs luminus/ring-undertow-adapter 1.2.8-SNAPSHOT
+* default
+* +war
-* +servlet +war (this implies jetty9)
+* +servlet +war (this implies jetty9): http://localhost:3000/your-ns instead of just /
+* +jetty +war: http://localhost:3000/your-ns instead of just /
+* +jetty: works
+* +http-kit: the template works, but http-kit does not support async handlers
+* +aleph: the template works, but aleph does not seem to support async handlers

 ## Other Templates